gvwilson/thirdbit/src/fiction/in-heck/index.md

 and was replaced with a grainy picture of her sitting in a reclining chair.
 As she opened her mouth to say,
 "Very funny,"
-the picture zoomed out to become a floor plan of the room she was in and half a dozen others connected by corridors.
+the image zoomed out to become a floor plan of the room she was in and half a dozen others connected by corridors.
 It zoomed out again until the underground complex was just a blinking square.
 Stippled green marked the Mire.
-A meandering blue line was the river, and a straighter black one must be the Makers' road.
+A meandering blue line was the river, so the straighter black one beside it must be the Makers' road.

 "Show me where Patient is,"
 she ordered.